 The 6502.BO Modern Mariner Automatic has a black PVD-plated stainless steel case and bracelet, not to be confused with Luminox’s Carbonox material used in other models.
 “Carbonox” is an innovative carbon substance fabricated and used by Luminox resulting in a very strong, durable lightweight timepiece.
 If this innovation were to be used for this model, a substantially greater range of wearability would be provided at the current size offering in this author’s opinion.

-The Luminox 6502.BO should be considered a durable, dependable and extremely legible automatic sports watch that could possibly work with more formal attire on larger wrists.
+The Luminox Modern Mariner Automatic (Ref.
+6502.BO) should be considered a durable, dependable and extremely legible automatic sports watch that could possibly work with more formal attire on larger wrists.
 Particularly if you have diving or tactical needs for work or recreation, the Modern Mariner Automatic should prove to be a good choice.